justtheimpaler/debbie/README.md

 Debbie:

 - Can be used from Maven and Ant (or any IDE that uses these tools as well).
-- Follows a strict source folder versioning structure that matches an evolving schema over the life of the project.
+- Can follows a source folder structure that matches an evolving schema over the life of the project.
-- Supports multiple data scenarios to reset the database to any baseline data required for testing or debugging.
+- Supports multiple data scenarios to reset the database to any baseline data scenario that could be required for testing or debugging purposes.
-- Handles stored procedures as well as common SQL.
+- Handles stored procedures gracefully.
 - Supports project-wide configuration and also team member-specific configuration.
 - Embraces separate databases model (one per team member), as well as unique centralized database model.
 - Can be used in a headless mode in an automated environment for testing or building the application.
-- Supports at least Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.
-Other database engines should probably supported, but are not tested.
+- Supports Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.
+Most other  databases should be supported through JDBC, but are not tested.

 ## Example

-In the simplest form Debbie can prepare a database schema from a SQL source file using:
+In the simplest form Debbie can prepare a database schema from a SQL source file using (Maven example)`:

 ```bash
 mvn debbie:build
 ```

 This command will connect to a database and run the SQL statements in the `build.sql` located in the source folder.
 The connection details and location of the base source folder are specified in the `pom.xml` file (or Ant properties).
-They can be set up locally as well if these values differ from the project-wide configuration.
+They can be overriden by local propertied if these values differ from the project-wide configuration.

 ## Commands